LaunchCodeEducation/skills-back-end-java/studios/area/README.md

 - What is the best way to get user input into a variable `radius` of that type?

 <aside class="aside-warning" markdown="1">
 Be sure to create a `main` method to place your code within.
-It's signagure *must* be:
+It's signature *must* be:

 ```java
 public static void main(String[] args)